 to ensure that I squeezed everything out of the 1 1/8 yd/1+ m remnant (58″/<150cm wide) that I was working with.

-You can order Lekala patterns with seam allowances!
-I just like to have control over that aspect of things.
+NOTE: You can order Lekala patterns with seam allowances!
+I just like to have full control over that aspect of things.

-I briefly considered adding a pocket below the pocket flap, but decided it’s okay to make a garment without pockets every once in a while, hah.
-I did also cut a center back seam in case I needed a swayback adjustment, but didn’t have to do that, either.
+I considered adding a pocket below the pocket flap, but decided it’s okay to make a garment without pockets every once in a while.
+I did cut a center back seam in case I needed a swayback adjustment, but didn’t need that, either.

 Though just a $2/yd/.9m scrap of polyester, it shifted around like rayon.
 Whew!
 So I kept everything pinned to the pattern pieces until I was actually sewing each piece.
 I didn’t have a light enough needle for this fabric, but a brand new medium weight needle did the trick nicely.
 And you know what?
 Despite being polyester, this fabric pressed like a dream.
 Look at that neckline tho!